Journalists, editors, and researchers are always looking for an expert to interview on their media outlets, and that could be you.

 - Press releases

 - Guest blog posts on a site relevant to your expertise.

 By the way, your podcast or YouTube Videos count, as well, since they showcase your radio voice and your TV presence.

-On my media page and on every main page of my blog, I display the “As Seen On” logos of the most relevant sites and outlets that have given me coverage.
-This is not done to show off, but to show media experience.
+On my media page and on every main page of my blog, I display the “As Seen On” or “Featured On” logos of the most relevant sites and outlets that have given me coverage.
+You’re not doing this to show off, but to show media experience.

 I also have a few testimonials and endorsements of people who have enjoyed having me as a guest or featured expert, so they know what they can expect.

-I have a list of some of awards I’ve received, books I’ve been a part of (including the book covers), and my quote “BE Positive and You’ll BE Powerful.”
+I have a list of some of awards I’ve received, books I’ve been a part of (including the book covers), and my viral quotes, like, “Treat your body like it belongs to someone you love.”
 Anything goes, as long as it’s relevant!
+And true, of course!

-Sidebar: If you have products for sale, such as a book, or offer public speaking and training, link to relevant retails and product / booking information.
-If the media rep is feeling extra generous, they may provide free publicity and promotion to your offering – bonus!
+If you have products for sale, such as a book, or offer public speaking and training, link to relevant retails and product or booking information.
+If the media rep is feeling extra generous, they may provide free publicity and promotion to your offering.
+Bonus!

 That covers it (pun intended)!